chrisminheere/chrisminheere/README.md

-## Hi there I'm Chris Minheere a guy with a keyboard.👋
+## Hi there I'm Chris a guy with a keyboard.⌨

 ### I'm a guy with a hobby for programming and gaming!
 - 🔭 I’m currently working on a [website]!